Training Pipeline

 Genesis Dataset

-Training data is drawn from a cryptographically verified manifest of high-quality datasets.
+Training data is drawn from a cryptographically verified manifest of high-quality datasets, pre-tokenized with BPE and distributed via CDN.

 Available Sources